What Is Mindfulness?

 FocusedKids is not a mindfulness program in the true sense.
 Rather it is informed by the premise that learning to use the breath, the body, and the senses is a way to manage feelings and behaviors.
 We draw from brain-based research on mindfulness to define the exercises we use in our program.

 For instance, we know that anyone who practices focusing and calming activities regularly will strengthen the related neuorconnections in the brain.
-As with any new skill, those neuroconnections become wired together over time, increasing ability to pay attention for longer periods of time.
+As with any new skill, those neuro-connections become wired together over time, increasing the ability to pay attention for longer periods of time.

-Four-year-olds are prime for this kind of learning as their brains are more pliable than any other time in development.
-FocusedKids has developed a daily goal of moments of practice, many times.
+Toddlers and preschoolers are prime for this kind of learning as their brains are more pliable than any other time in development.
+FocusedKids uses a daily goal of moments of practice, many times.
 This works well for children in the age group, as well as for older kids and adults.